Leslie-Acct/rct25/materials/How to Coordinate a State Disinformation Campaign.md

 Co-tweeting refers to multiple accounts posting identical original content within short time windows.
-The researchers found that 85% of these co-tweets appeared within one minute of each other, and 99% within one work day or  10 hours —suggesting highly disciplined timing.
-Nearly 45% of all original tweets (in research data) were non-unique.
+Researchers found that 85% of these co-tweets occurred within one minute, and 99% within a typical 10-hour workday—indicating highly disciplined timing.

 ![ Figure 3:Co-tweeting Network](Figure3_Co-tweeting.png)

 Figure 3 shows the co-tweeting network of NIS accounts.
 Each node represents an account, and edges connect accounts that posted the same message within a short time window.
-Instead of forming one large connected network, the accounts are grouped into dense, isolated “pods,” indicating that agents operated independently and coordinated within small assigned clusters.
+Rather than forming one large connected network, the accounts are divided into small, tightly knit clusters.
+This suggests that agents operated independently, each managing their own set of accounts.

 The two dense clusters—labeled (1) and (2)—show groups of accounts assigned to agents 4 and 29, respectively.
 Each cluster reveals accounts acting like a copy-paste unit, posting identical tweets in parallel.
-These nodes are tightly connected, with little interaction across clusters, forming isolated “pods.”
+These clusters are internally dense but disconnected from each other, reinforcing the decentralized structure of the campaign.

 >This copy-paste pattern became a powerful detection strategy: accounts that co-tweeted repeatedly and tightly clustered around known agents were flagged as highly suspicious.